Nerlinx/surfgroupe.com/docs/features.md

 * Related products
 * Product discovery

+The future catalog architecture will be separated into an independent Catalog Service.

-### Shopping Cart
+## Shopping Cart

-The cart system supports the core shopping workflow:
+The cart system supports:

-* Add products
+* Adding products
-* Update quantities
+* Updating quantities
-* Remove products
+* Removing products
 * Cart persistence
 * Cart totals
 * Delivery-aware cart information

+A future Cart Service will allow cart operations to scale independently from other commerce services.

-### Checkout
+## Checkout

-The checkout process brings together:
+The checkout workflow brings together:

 * Customer information
 * Delivery location